"One Small Step

 You may think that these steps are so tiny that they are simply ridiculous - and that's the point, that your brain understands the steps as being so small that no fear can possibly be triggered.

-What happens though, when you use the kaizen way to do anything, is that you achieve impressive results overtime.
+What happens though, when you use the kaizen way to do anything, is that you achieve impressive results over time.

 As you choose to take the tiniest step possible every day, in two weeks time you have actually cleared out part of your desk or are actually exercising without effort.

-Some of the contents of "One small step can change your life"
+Some of the contents of 'One small step can change your life'

-"One small step can change your life" gives you multiple ideas and suggestions to put the kaizen way in to practice in a variety of areas.
+'One small step can change your life' gives you multiple ideas and suggestions to put the kaizen way in to practice in a variety of areas.
 Some of the chapters of this book are:

 • Ask small questions